grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Check if query result comparison is failing
   - Is query failing both when results cache is enabled and when it's disabled?
 - This alert should always be actionable.
 There are two possible outcomes:
-  1. The alert fired because of a bug in Mimir: fix it.
+  1. The alert fired because of a bug in Fire: fix it.
   1. The alert fired because of a bug or edge case in the continuous test tool, causing a false positive: fix it.

 ### RolloutOperatorNotReconciling